Master Electrician, Graphic Artist–Mike Holt Enterprises

-Mike Culbreath devoted his career to the electrical industry and worked his way up from apprentice electrician to master electrician.
-He started in the electrical field doing residential and light commercial construction, and later did service work and custom electrical installations.
+Mike Culbreath has devoted his career to the electrical industry and worked his way up from apprentice electrician to master electrician.
+He began by doing residential and light commercial construction, and later did service work and custom electrical installations.
 While working as a journeyman electrician, he suffered a serious on-the-job knee injury.
-As part of his rehabilitation, Mike completed courses at Mike Holt Enterprises, and then passed the exam to receive his Master Electrician's license. ln 1986, with a keen interest in continuing education for electricians, he joined the staff to update material and began illustrating Mike Holt's textbooks and magazine articles.
+As part of his rehabilitation, Mike completed courses at Mike Holt Enterprises, and then passed the exam to receive his Master Electrician’s license. ln 1986, with a keen interest in continuing education for electricians, he joined the staff to update material and began illustrating Mike Holt’s textbooks and magazine articles.

 Mike started with simple hand-drawn diagrams and cut-and-paste graphics.
 When frustrated by the limitations of that style of illustrating, he took a company computer home to learn how to operate some basic computer graphic software.
-Becoming aware that computer graphics offered a lot of flexibility for creating illustrations, Mike took every computer graphics class and seminar he could, to help develop his computer graphic skills.
-He's now worked as an illustrator and editor with the company for over 30 years and, as Mike Holt has proudly acknowledged, has helped to transform his words and visions into lifelike graphics.
+Realizing that computer graphics offered a lot of flexibility for creating illustrations, Mike took every computer graphics class and seminar he could to help develop his skills.
+He’s worked as an illustrator and editor with the company for over 30 years and, as Mike Holt has proudly acknowledged, has helped to transform his words and visions into lifelike graphics.

 Owner Premier Power, Inc. Groveland, FL email@example.com www.PremierPowerInc.com